Our Expert Tutors Can Help With Difficult Assignments.

 C. Keynesian economics predicted lower taxes would increase the already high rate of inflation.

-D. Many predicted high deficits, economist Arthur Laffer disagreed.
+D. Many predicted high deficits but economist Arthur Laffer disagreed.

 1. Laffer Curve